Current Studies on Spinal Cord Injury (SCI)

 We are honored to be funded by the US Department of Defense to study problems related to bowel and bladder dysfunction after SCI and what factors to consider when having to make these treatment decisions.
 We have interviewed a number of civilians and veterans to better understand how they addressed these issues.
 Currently, we are preparing a paper to reflect our findings.
 We wish to thank everyone who most kindly participated in these interviews and focus groups.
 This project could not be done without your input.
 For more information, questions or comments firstname.lastname@example.org

 Reinventing Yourself After SCI

 This is a collaborative study, being conducted by Craig Hospital in Colorado, Kessler Rehabilitation in New Jersey and the University of Michigan to examine the effects of an intervention designed to increase SCI specific and general self-efficacy beliefs, enhance emotional wellbeing, increase resilience and improve participation in society for people with SCI.
-Participants are randomized into one of three groups: 1) a group that participates in six in-person training sessions and will also receive written and on-line resources; 2) a group that receives the written and on-line resources; and 3) a group that only conducts the study’s assessments.
+Participants are randomized into one of three groups: 1) a group that participates in six virtual training sessions (using Zoom for Health) and will also receive written and on-line resources; 2) a group that receives the written and on-line resources; and 3) a group that only conducts the study’s assessments.
 Including follow-up assessments, participation in the study takes about one year.
-Over 130 people with SCI have already participated in this program across the three sites.
-At Michigan, have conducted these interventions twice and are preparing to conduct it for a third time, hopefully this Fall.
-Our study coordinator is Suzanne Walsh and she is currently recruiting.
-If you are interested in learning more about this study, please contact Suzanne firstname.lastname@example.org or (734) 936-6023.
+Nearly 190 people with SCI have already participated in this program across the three sites.
+At Michigan, these interventions have been conducted three times and the study is preparing to conduct it for a fourth time, hopefully in early spring of 2021.
+Our study coordinator is Adrienne Roth and she is currently recruiting.
+If you are interested in learning more about this study, please contact Adrienne at email@example.com(link sends e-mail)or (734) 936-9474

 Tom Hoatlin (left) and Sunny Roller (right) lead this study's 6-week in-person intervention.